-Very early on in my tenure as a special education teacher I realized that I needed a flexible curriculum–that is to say, work material I could quickly edit and therefore adapt for a diverse group of struggling learners.
+Very early on in my tenure as a special education teacher I realized that I needed a a wide and flexible curriculum–that is to say, various and variable work material I could quickly edit and therefore adapt for a diverse group of struggling learners.
 I began typing text, and I’ve not stopped yet.
 Mark’s Text Terminal, as much as anything, exists as a vehicle for distributing to other teachers the materials I’ve developed.
 My motive in one respect is entirely selfish: I’m interested in peer review of these materials, which is why, as I say on the About Weekly Texts page, I seek, beg for, nag after, wheedle, entreat, and plead for teachers’ comments on this material.

 Over the years, I’ve kept up with research on struggling learners in periodicals, as well as reading the books on my professional development reading list (and if you can use it, here is the list of reference books I use for planning).
 I have probably taken something, in terms of pedagogical planning, from every one of these books, That said, I rely primarily on the research and writing of a relatively small group of scholars, in particular Kylene Beers, Thomas G. Gunning, Jay McTighe and Grant Wiggins, Robert Mager and Daniel Willingham.

 In my teaching practice, I seek to assist students first and foremost in developing their understanding of their own learning styles–I want students to learn how they learn.
 But I also focus heavily on literacy issues in the fullest sense of the term.
 Everything our students do in school they do using the medium of language.
 Without a solid working knowledge of the English language, students will–and do, in my experience–find school a miserable experience indeed.
 I work to assist struggling readers from basic phonemic awareness to advanced comprehension; I teach writing from basic declarative sentences to synthetic research papers.
 I work to build the vocabularies students need to understand what they hear in class, and what they need to say in class.